SpaceG/spaceg.github.io/_posts/2015-02-23-work-static.markdown

 <p>
-And my Day look like so in moment, Wake Up in The Morning most time (07:00), if I slept, because since the last days i'm work at day and night, because i love my work much and can even spend more Time in our Start Up.
+My Days looks like at the moment., Wake Up in The Morning most Time (07:00), if I slept, because in the last Days, I work during the Day and at Night, because i love my work much and can even spend more Time in our Start Up.
 My Ryhtmus for sleep is 6 - 8 Hours per Day.
 Nothing more.. i can't even sleep more than 6 -8 Hours per Day. i Stay up, check some News and speak with my mate Giancarlo about the next details on our App.
 After alot of talking and set some new Goals, i make coffee and think about the next Work Process.
 Then i check my incoming Mails then i work again again on the Start Up till the Evening.
 Write some New Code and do re-design of the current Layout. etc.

 	</p>